We use cookies for analytics to improve your experience. Privacy Policy

 The SCZone is attracting international manufacturers, logistics operators, and petrochemical companies seeking to leverage the Suez Canal's global trade position.
 We advise on SCZone licensing, land allocation agreements, construction contracts, and customs and tax incentive frameworks.

-We represent clients in arbitration proceedings at the Cairo Regional Centre for International Commercial Arbitration — the most established arbitration institution in Africa and the Arab world.
+We advise clients in arbitration proceedings at the Cairo Regional Centre for International Commercial Arbitration — the most established arbitration institution in Africa and the Arab world.
 CRCICA has administered some of the most significant international arbitrations in the MENA region, and our Cairo team has deep experience with its rules and procedures.

 We advise international developers, contractors, and investors on the legal aspects of Egypt's New Administrative Capital — the US$58 billion new city that will serve as Egypt's seat of government.
 Our work covers development agreements, construction contracts, NUCA compliance, and the structuring of investments in this transformative project.

-We represent clients before the Egyptian Economic Courts, Commercial Courts, and Court of Cassation.
+We advise clients before the Egyptian Economic Courts, Commercial Courts, and Court of Cassation.
 Egypt has the most developed and active court system in the Arab world — with extensive published jurisprudence — and our understanding of Egyptian judicial practice enables effective advocacy across commercial, construction, and corporate disputes.

 Gulf investment in Egypt is substantial — Emirati, Saudi, and Qatari sovereign and private capital flows heavily into Egyptian real estate, infrastructure, and financial services.
 Our Cairo office, combined with our Gulf network, provides coordinated legal support for these cross-border transactions.